 Vehicle1987 Toyota Celica GT Convertible

-Going to be my to and from work car.
+Going to be my to and from work car and maybe to the store to do the shopping.

 MotorAdvanced DC FB1-4001a Series Wound DC